Anna-Belaya/antaeus/README.md

 * Changing model structure (There's no date from which user started using application -- could be difficult for billing and defining if he payed or not.)
 * Sqlite3 performance
 * Could 'docker run' be faster?
-* Split AntaeusDal for several interfaces: each works with one entity type
+* Split AntaeusDal for several interfaces: each works with one entity type.
 * Invoice table will be huge in the future.
 Will all information be needed?
 Should it be archived?

 #### 25 May (In total: 5h)